chrisyu-uiuc/uibackup/README.md

 This test will:
 - ✅ Display current date and calculated report date (yesterday)
-- ✅ Show database query date range (yesterday 00:00:00 to 23:59:59)
+- ✅ Show database query date range (yesterday 00:00:00 to 23:59:59 local timezone)
 - ✅ Convert to Unix timestamps for database queries
 - ✅ Test sample dates to verify inclusion/exclusion logic
+- ✅ Validate message filtering by timestamp ranges
-- ✅ Validate that the system correctly identifies yesterday's data
+- ✅ Confirm that the system correctly identifies yesterday's data

 ### Report Availability Check
 Check what reports are available for processing: